 - II.
 Customize all the configuration files by replacing the 'changeme' value in all user defined parameters with the proper value.
 Table 8 shows the list of parameters for each service that you have to set accordingly. - III.
-Change to the script directory cd /opt/glite/etc/config/scripts/ - IV.
-Add the service specific configuration values (for each service) to the R-GMA servicetool.
-To do this, run the R-GMA servicetool configuration script passing the option --service=serviceName where serviceName is the name that you used in step I for your filename (globusService for our example): Repeat this for each service that you want to publish.
+Change to the script directory cd /opt/glite/etc/config/scripts/ passing the option --service=serviceName where serviceName is the name that you used in step I for your filename (globusService for our example):